zhenruiliao/tension/docs/source/examples.rst

-To be compatible with the default `train_step`, the `force_layer_call` method of ``base.FORCEModel`` must return 4 tensors, the first of which is ``self.force_layer``'s output after the forward pass, and the third must be the post-activation firing rates of the RNN layer's neurons (thus must be a ``1`` x ``self.units`` tensor).
+To be compatible with the default `train_step`, the `force_layer_call` method of ``base.FORCEModel`` must return 4 tensors, the first of which is ``self.force_layer``'s network output after the forward pass, and the third must be the post-activation firing rates of the layer's neurons (and thus a ``1`` x ``self.units`` tensor).
 By default, it is assumed that the call method of ``self.force_layer`` meets these requirements.
-If this is not the case, then `force_layer_call` should be adjusted like the example below:
+If this is not the case, then `force_layer_call` can be adjusted like the example below:

 .. code-block:: python